spicyjack/public/notes/apple_xcode_shortcuts.md

 - To make compiler errors, use the `#error` compiler directive

 ## Unicode Hex Input ##
-Hold down the Option (`⌥`) key and type in the 4 digit hex code for that character
+Hold down the Option (`⌥ `) key and type in the 4 digit hex code for that character
 - Command: 0x2318 `⌘ `
 - Control: 0x2303 `^`
 - Option:  0x2325 `⌥ `
 - Shift:   0x21e7 `⇧ `
 - Enter:   0x21a9 `↩ `
+- Left arrow: 0x21e6 `⇦ `
+- Up arrow: 0x21e7 `⇧ `
+- Right arrow: 0x21e8 `⇨ `
+- Down arrow: 0x21e9 `⇩ `

 ## Navigation ##
 Show current file in Project Navigator
 - `⌘ - ⇧ - J` (Command-Option-J)

+Show quick help for a method/object
+- `⌥ - <mouse click>` (Option-<mouse click> on item to get quick help on)

+Show method/property defnition in the approproate header file
+- `⌘ - <mouse click>` (Command-<mouse click> on the method/property to view in
+  it's corresponding header file)
+- Use the `<` and `>` arrows at the top of the editor window to navigate back to the source code that you were editing previously

+Move the cursor to the beginning of a block of text (not the beginning of a line)
+- `⌘ - ←`

+Move the cursor to the end of a block of text (probably the end of a line)
+- `⌘ - →`

 ## Showing/Hiding Views ##
 - Show/Hide Utilities (Inspectors) - `⌘ - ⌥ - 0` (Command-Option-0)